ozelis/badldap/README.md

 # Usage
 Please note that this is a library, and was not intended to be used as a command line program.
 Whit this noted, the projects packs a fully functional LDAP interactive client.
-When installing the `msldap-bAD` module with `setup.py install` a new binary will appear called `badldap`.
+When installing the `badldap` module with `setup.py install` a new binary will appear called `badldap`.

 # LDAP connection URL
 The major change was needed in version 0.2.0 to unify different connection options as one single string, without the need for additional command line switches.